Summer 2026 Programs Now Open

 Teen travel programs teach students to navigate uncertainty responsibly rather than eliminating all risk.
 This supervised exposure to manageable challenge builds the confidence and judgment measured in SLO assessments, particularly Independence and Grit outcomes.

-Rustic Pathways' complete safety protocols →
+Rustic Pathways's complete safety protocols →

 How to Choose a Teen Travel Program